yanzhenjie/AndPermission/README.md

 ﻿# AndPermission
-Simplify the process of requesting permission on Android.
-* Request runtime permissions on Android 6.0 or higher.
+* Requesting runtime permissions on Android 6.0 or higher.
-* Share private files on Android 7.0 or higher.
+* Sharing private files on Android 7.0 or higher.
-* Install the app on Android 8.0 or higher.
+* Installing unknown source apk on Android 8.0 or higher.
+  android.permission.REQUEST_INSTALL_PACKAGES
-* Show AlertWindow at the top of other apps.
+* Drawing at the top of other apps on Android 6.0 or higher.
+  android.permission.SYSTEM_ALERT_WINDOW.

 ```java
 AndPermission.with(this)